How We Position Your Business

 "We focus on quality."
 So does everyone.
 "We provide great customer service."
 That's table stakes.
 "Our team is experienced."
 Whose isn't?
 "We really care about results."
 As opposed to companies that don't care?

-When prospects evaluate vendors, they hear the same claims from everyone.
-Quality.
-Service.
-Experience.
-Results.
-Partnership.
-The words blur together.
 The companies become interchangeable.
 And when everything sounds the same, prospects default to the only differentiator they can actually measure: price.

 This is the commoditization trap.
 Not because you're actually the same as competitors—you're probably not—but because you sound the same.
 You've described your business using the same generic language everyone uses, and now prospects can't tell you apart.

-Why Prospects Can't Tell You Apart
+Why Prospects Can't Tell Companies Apart

-Reason 1
+Problem 1

 Open five competitor websites in your industry.
 Count how many use these words: quality, expertise, solutions, partnership, results, dedicated, comprehensive, innovative.
-Everyone uses them because they're safe.
-But safe language is invisible language.
-When everyone says "quality," no one is saying anything.

-Reason 2
+Problem 2

 Most companies list what they do, not how they're different.
 "We offer staffing, recruiting, and HR consulting" describes capabilities, not differentiation.
 Your competitors offer the same things.
 Listing features without contrast leaves prospects to figure out differences themselves—and they won't.

-Reason 3
+Problem 3

 Claims Without Evidence

-Reason 4
+Problem 4

-Differentiation That Doesn't Matter
+Differentiation That Doesn't Matter to Prospects

-Reason 5
+Problem 5

 Trying to Be Everything